 “The main thing you can do to protect yourself is to be familiar what the risk factors are, seek out a vaccination if you are in a high-risk group and try to limit risky behaviors,” Maldonado said.
 “We are really lucky we have this vaccine available.”

 If you or someone you know develops an unexplained rash that progresses to blisters and was preceded by a fever, headache and swollen lymph nodes, please consult a health care professional.
-Patients who want more information can visit Stanford Medicine’s web page about monkeypox.
-Health care workers can view the monkeypox resource page.
+Patients who want more information can visit Stanford Medicine’s web page about mpox.
+Health care workers can view the mpox resource page.